flux-rs/flux/README.md

 ## Usage

-### liquid-rust binary
+### flux binary

-You can run the liquid-rust binary with `cargo run`.
+You can run the flux binary with `cargo run`.
-The liquid-rust binary is a [rustc driver](https://rustc-dev-guide.rust-lang.org/rustc-driver.html?highlight=driver#the-rustc-driver-and-interface) (similar to how clippy works) meaning it uses rustc as a library to "drive" compilation performing aditional analysis along the way.
+The flux binary is a [rustc driver](https://rustc-dev-guide.rust-lang.org/rustc-driver.html?highlight=driver#the-rustc-driver-and-interface) (similar to how clippy works) meaning it uses rustc as a library to "drive" compilation performing aditional analysis along the way.
-In practice this means you can use liquid-rust as you would use rustc.
+In practice this means you can use flux as you would use rustc.
-For example, the following command checks the file `test.rs` (everythins after the `--` are the arguments to the liquid-rust binary)
+For example, the following command checks the file `test.rs` (everythins after the `--` are the arguments to the flux binary)

 ```bash
 cargo run -- path/to/test.rs
 ```

-The liquid-rust binary accepts the same flags than rustc.
+The flux binary accepts the same flags than rustc.
 You could for example check a file as a library instead of a binary like so

 ```bash
 cargo run -- --crate-type=lib path/to/test.rs
 ```

-Additionally, at the moment liquid-rust passes some default flags (like `-O` and `-Cpanic=abort`) because otherwise the resulting mir will have features not yet supported.
+Additionally, at the moment flux passes some default flags (like `-O` and `-Cpanic=abort`) because otherwise the resulting mir will have features not yet supported.